Chief Executive Officer

 The role of the designer is that of a good, thoughtful host anticipating the needs of his guests. —Charles Eames

-As Chief Design and Technology Officer, Kevin Rausch leads the integrated approach to innovation at HMTX.
+As Chief Digital Transformation Officer, Kevin Rausch leads the integrated approach to innovation at HMTX.
 Putting people at the center of everything we do means continually asking the question, “How can we harness the power of both design and technology to create things that make life better for people every day?”

 As the steward of HMTX’s commitment to lead the industry in innovation, Kevin works closely with the CEO and leaders of each business unit to develop short- and long-term product roadmaps and technology frameworks.